sharonshlee/twilightPlace/README.md

 # Twilight Place Restaurant Food Pick-up Ordering Project

-A food ordering experience for a single restaurant.
-Hungry clients of this fictitious restaurant can visit its website, select one or more dishes and place an order for pick-up.
-They will receive a notification when their order is ready.
+A full-stack web application for customers to order food from a restaurant.
+Customers will receive SMS and email notifications for food pick up and view the route to the restaurant from their place on a map.

 ## Final Product